-Student counseling is available.
-Undergraduate and graduate students may consult with appropriate faculty and/or the Dean of Academic Affairs regarding course selection, program planning, academic difficulties, degree requirements and academic and vocational resources.
-In addition, The Office of Student Services provides students with crisis counseling, residential grievance mediation, and referral to outside support agencies if needed.
+Students are encouraged to consult with appropriate faculty and/or the Dean of Academic Affairs regarding course selection, program planning, academic difficulties, degree requirements and academic and vocational resources.
+The Office of Student Life provides students with crisis counseling, residential grievance mediation, and referral to outside support agencies if needed.